111 S. Tejon St. Suite 703

 Again, the above criteria DO NOT need to be met in order for work to be considered for Art on the Streets as a whole.
 If works are being submitted for the above sites, please mention in artist statement.

-What you will provide: Each selected artist bears responsibility for the installation of his/her/their work.
+What you will provide: Each selected artist bears responsibility for the installation of their work.
 Artists must deliver (or ship) their work and assist in its installation.
 All selected artists must provide a detailed plan for the installation of their artwork, to include any engineering specifications, all required equipment and supplies, unique considerations for medium of the work, and other significant factors affecting exhibition for an extended period of time.
-Receipt of a W9 Taxpayer Identification Form is required prior to payment of honorarium.
+Receipt of a W9 Taxpayer Identification Form (or W8-BEN for artists outside the US) is required prior to payment of honorarium.

 What we will provide: Reasonable installation expenses are covered by Art on the Streets, including additional labor and equipment needs in some cases, as long as these needs have been specified in the installation plan.
 A $2,000 honorarium will be awarded to each selected artist, so please calibrate installation costs accordingly.
 Cost of materials, labor and supplies over and above those stated in the installation plan will be deducted from honorarium.
 AOTS shall make emergency repairs when necessary.